Pascal Delhommeau

-Pascal Delhommeau (born 14 August 1978) is a French former professional football defender.
+Pascal Delhommeau (born 14 August 1978) is a French former professional footballer who played as a defender.

 Career

-Whilst at FC Nantes Delhommeau contributed 9 appearances as his side won 2000–01 French Division 1.
+Whilst at Nantes Delhommeau contributed nine appearances as his side won 2000–01 French Division 1.
 He also played as a substitute when Nantes won the 2001 Trophée des Champions.
-Whilst at Lorient Delhommeau played as a substitute in the 2002 Coupe de France Final in which they beat SC Bastia.
+Whilst at Lorient he played as a substitute in the 2002 Coupe de France Final in which they beat Bastia.

 Delhommeau won the 1997 UEFA European Under-18 Championship with France.